 In addressing any concerns or responding to an informal request for evidence you can use the format you feel most appropriate.
 You may find it useful to send them an educational philosophy giving details of your approach, instead of meeting them or using a particular form.
 Advice on drafting an Ed Phil can be found here:

-Bear in mind that these refer to English legislation rather than Northern Irish, this has the same wording and effect under different titles.
+Keep in mind that the above links refer to English legislation rather than Northern Irish, this has the same wording and effect under different titles.